The administration of local elections is a shared responsibility between local governments and Elections BC.

-The B.C. government is responsible for the local government system and the local elections legislative framework that local governments are required to follow under the Local Government Act and the Local Elections Campaign Financing Act when conducting general local elections and by-elections.
+The B.C. government is responsible for the local government system and the local elections legislative framework that local governments are required to follow under the Local Government Act, Community Charter, School Act, Vancouver Charter and the Local Elections Campaign Financing Act when conducting general local elections and by-elections.